German Peasants' War: Army of the Swabian League

 The Swabian League fielded an army commanded by Georg, Truchsess von Waldburg, later known as "Bauernjörg" for his role in the suppression of the revolt.
 He was also known as the "Scourge of the Peasants".
+(Note: Born in Waldsee (1488–1531), the son of Johann II von Waldburg-Wolfegg († 1511) and of Helena von Hohenzollern, he married Appolonia von Waldburg-Sonnenberg in 1509; and, secondly, Maria von Oettingen (1498–1555).)
 The league headquarters was in Ulm, and command was exercised through a war council which decided the troop contingents to be levied from each member.
 Depending on their capability, members contributed a specific number of mounted knights and foot soldiers, called a contingent, to the league's army.
 The Bishop of Augsburg, for example, had to contribute 10 horse (mounted) and 62 foot soldiers, which would be the equivalent of a half-company.
 At the beginning of the revolt the league members had trouble recruiting soldiers from among their own populations (particularly among peasant class) due to fear of them joining the rebels.
 As the rebellion expanded many nobles had trouble sending troops to the league armies because they had to combat rebel groups in their own lands.
 Another common problem regarding raising armies was that while nobles were obligated to provide troops to a member of the league, they also had other obligations to other lords.
 These conditions created problems and confusion for the nobles as they tried to gather together forces large enough to put down the revolts.